sanwalbajwa/club-sales-plugin/README.md

 # Club Sales Plugin

-A WordPress plugin for managing club sales and memberships.
+A WordPress plugin for managing club sales and multi vendor site.

 ## Features